apache/spark/docs/sql-programming-guide.md

 You may also use the beeline script that comes with Hive.

+Thrift JDBC server also supports sending thrift RPC messages over HTTP transport.
+Use the following setting to enable HTTP mode as system property or in `hive-site.xml` file in `conf/`:

+    hive.server2.transport.mode - Set this to value: http hive.server2.thrift.http.port - HTTP port number fo listen on; default is 10001 hive.server2.http.endpoint - HTTP endpoint; default is cliservice

+To test, use beeline to connect to the JDBC/ODBC server in http mode with:

+    beeline> !connect jdbc:hive2://<host>:<port>/<database>?hive.server2.transport.mode=http;hive.server2.thrift.http.path=<http_endpoint>

 ## Running the Spark SQL CLI

 The Spark SQL CLI is a convenient tool to run the Hive metastore service in local mode and execute